The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Gold Thioglucose (signed) is estimated to be worth between £12,000 and £18,000.
-This screenprint has shown consistent value growth, with an auction history of eight total sales since its entry to the market in October 2011.
-Over the past five years, the hammer price has ranged from £18,000 in September 2020 to £18,849 in September 2020.
-The average annual growth rate of this work is 2%.
-The edition size of this artwork is limited to 45.
+Damien Hirst's Gold Thioglucose (signed) from 2009 is a screenprint, estimated to be worth between £12,000 and £18,000.
+This artwork has been sold 8 times at auction since its initial sale on 12th October 2011.
+In the last five years, the hammer price has ranged from £18,000 in September 2020 to £18,849 in September 2020.
+The average annual growth rate of this work is -5% and the edition size is limited to 45.

 Meaning & Analysis